yihao-meng/HoloCine/README.md

 ## Prompt Format

 To achieve precise content control of each shot, our prompt is designed to follow a format.
 Our inference script is designed to be flexible and we support two way to input the text prompt.
-Note that currently the text encoder will truncate truncate any prompt that exceeds its 512-token limit, so make sure the prompt is precise and less than 512 token.
+Note that currently the text encoder will truncate truncate any prompt that exceeds its 512-token limit, so make sure the prompt is concise and less than 512 token.

 ### Choice 1: Structured Input (Recommended if you want to test on your own sample)